radarbot-team/radarbot-team-best-pratices/user-interface/UserInterface.md

 override var intrinsicContentSize: CGSize { .. }
 ```

-**Frames with autoresizing masks** require a much lower computing cost and are convenient if the performance of autolayouts is not fast enough.
+**Frames with autoresizing masks** require a much lower computing cost and are convenient if the performance of Autolayout is not fast enough.

 ### Programmatically